bkuhlmann/dotfiles/README.md

 When upgrading to a new version, run the following:

 1. Run: `bin/run l`.
-This will link any new files.
+Links new files.
 If not using linked files, run `bin/run d` and `bin/run i` instead.
 1. Run: `bin/run c`.
-This will display file differences (if any -- usually, should only be excluded files).
+Displays file differences, if any.
+Usually, this will be excluded files.
 1. Run: `exec $SHELL`.
-This will apply updates to the current shell.
+Updates current shell with the above changes.

 ## Usage